DavideAlidosi/May9/ReadMe.txt

 - Paint Skin Tool now use custom colors
 - Script Editor have enable the Command Completition
 - Disable Mouse Wheel Zoom
+- HDR and EXR file is set to Raw colorspace for prevent Arnold double expose

 For more information: